Skip to Content

 Framed faux moths insect display

-If faux nature-themed crafts are your thing, you should also check out my fabulous vintage fabric mushrooms art display and these other butterfly craft ideas.
+If you like faux nature-themed crafts, you should also check out my fabulous vintage fabric mushrooms art display and these other butterfly craft ideas.

-Plus, I have more ideas of things to make with fabric scraps here.
+Plus, I have more ideas for things to make with fabric scraps, including these whimsical DIY jellyfish.

 Tracy King